Read this guide to learn about the top 10 no-code app builders, including who they are best for, what they do, and how you can use them.

 But now, no-code app builders let you create web apps, native mobile apps, and progressive web apps (PWAs) without writing a single line of code.

-But here’s the thing: there are so many app builders out there that picking the right one for your project can feel very confusing and overwhelming.
+But there are so many app builders out there that picking the right one for your project can feel very confusing and overwhelming.

 For example, some app builders focus on mobile apps, while others are better for web-based projects.
 Some are beginner-friendly, while others offer more customization for those with technical experience.
 Some are better for building internal business tools while others can handle the complexity of consumer apps.
 You get the drift.